-Legislation Description Regulator Applicability National Level Contract Labour The Act provides for certain welfare measures to be provided by the Chief Labour Applicable (Regulation and Contractor to contract labor and in case the Contractor fails to Commissioner, GoM PWD/PMU to obtain a Certificate of Abolition) Act, 1970; provide, the same are required to be provided by the Principal Registration as the principle employer; Employer by Law.
+Legislation Description Regulator Applicability National Level Contract Labour The Act provides for certain welfare measures to be provided by the Chief Labour Applicable (Regulation and Contractor to contract labor and in case the Contractor fails to Commissioner, PWD/PMU to obtain a Certificate of Abolition) Act, provide, the same are required to be provided by the Principal GoM Registration as the principle employer; 1970; Employer by Law.
 The principal employer is required to take Certificate of Registration and the Contractor is required to take a License from the designated Officer.
 The Act is applicable to the establishments or Contractor of principal employer if they employ 20 or more contract labor.

-of Employment and All the establishments who carry on any building or other construction work and employ 10 or more workers are covered under this Act.
+The Building and Other Construction Workers (Regulation of Employment and Conditions of Service) Act, 1996 and the Cess Act of 1996.
+All the establishments who carry on any building or other construction work and employ 10 or more workers are covered under this Act.
 All such establishments are required to pay Cess at rate not exceeding 2% of the cost of construction as may be notified by the Government.
-The employer of the establishment is required to provide safety measures at the building or construction work and other welfare measures, such as canteens, first-aid facilities, ambulance, housing accommodation for workers near the workplace etc. The employer to whom the Act applies has to obtain a registration certificate from the Registering Officer appointed by the Government - Cess should be paid at a notified rate; -The employer has to obtain a registration certificate from the Registering Officer Applicable during construction work Applicable to any building or other construction work employing 10 or more workers; Provide safety measures at the construction work and other welfare measures, such as canteens, first-aid facilities, ambulance, housing accommodation for workers near the workplace etc. The Inter-State Migrant Workmen (Regulation of Employment and Conditions of Service) Act, 1979 Chief Labour Commissioner, GoM Applicable Contractor shall register with Labour Department if Inter- state migrant workmen are engaged Adequate and appropriate amenities and facilities to be provided to workers - housing, medical aid, traveling expenses The Child Labour (Prohibition and Regulation) Act, 1986.
+The employer of the establishment is required to provide safety measures at the building or construction work and other welfare measures, such as canteens, first-aid facilities, Chief Labour Commissioner, GoM Applicable during construction work Applicable to any building or other construction work employing 10 or more workers; Provide safety measures at the construction work and other welfare measures, such as canteens, first-aid facilities, ambulance, housing accommodation for workers near the workplace etc. TheInter-StateMigrantWorkmen(RegulationofEmploymentandConditionsofService)Act, 1979 The Act is applicable to an establishment which employs 5 or more inter-state migrant workmen through an intermediary (who has recruited workmen in one state for employment in the establishment situated in another state).
+The inter- state migrant workmen, in an establishment to which this Act becomes applicable, are required to be provided certain facilities such as housing, medical aid, traveling expenses from home up to the establishment and back, etc. Chief Labour Commissioner, GoM Applicable Contractor shall register with Labour Department if Inter- state migrant workmen are engaged Adequate and appropriate amenities and facilities to be provided to workers - housing, medical aid, traveling expenses The Child Labour (Prohibition and Regulation) Act, 1986.
 The Act prohibits employment of children below 14 years of age in certain occupations and processes and provides for regulation of employment of children in all other occupations and processes.
 Employment of child labor is prohibited in Building and Construction Industry.
 As above - No child labor shall be employed Minimum Wages Act, 1948.
 The employer is supposed to pay not less than the Minimum Wages fixed by appropriate Government as per provisions of the Act if the employment is a scheduled employment.
-Construction of Buildings, Page 52 of 252 As above All construction workers should be paid not less than the prescribed minimum wage.
+Construction of Buildings, Roads, Runways are scheduled employment.
+As above All construction workers should be paid not less than the prescribed minimum wage.
+Workmen Compensation Act, 1923.
+The Act provides for compensation in case of injury by accident arising out of and during the course of employment.
+As above Compensation for workers in case of injury by accident.